-Fine Art Performance at the University of Brighton Faculty of Arts offers an experiential learning environment.
+Fine Art Performance at the University of Brighton College of Arts and Humanities offers an experiential learning environment.
 You will have a direct encounter with the making and development of creative works, in tandem with the development of contextual and critical thinking.

 The emphasis on process, self-evaluation and self-reflective exercises, live performance and collaborations, field and studio workshops, and personal development, stem from the guiding principle that research through experimentation and investigation offers you the opportunity for substantive intellectual and practical learning experiences which endure and reach beyond graduation into adult life and throughout the development of their professional careers.

 The context for learning within the university has rapidly expanded within recent years, student blogs and discussion boards extend the network of associates and broaden fields of reference and dialogue.
 Our students have used online services to document soundwalks, extend seminar discussions, critique and evaluate the work-in-progress of peers, and self-evaluate their own learning experiences.
 They have also used the online learning environment, studentcentral, for uploading, storing and sharing video files of workshops, field projects, exhibitions and performances.

 Processes for making work in performance often overlap but also often differ from the set of working processes that occur within visual art practices.
 In broad historical terms, performance art lends itself easily to collaborative processes and working in groups, whilst methodologies rooted in traditional visual art practices tend to be more solitary and individualised.